sigoden/aichat/README.md

 Agent = Prompt (Role) + Tools (Function Callings) + Knowndge (RAG).
 It's also known as OpenAI's GPTs.

-The repository [https://github.com/sigoden/llm-functions](https://github.com/sigoden/llm-functions) provides utilities for developing agents and shares agents developed by the community.

 Here's a glimpse of how to use the agents.

 ![aichat-agent](https://github.com/sigoden/aichat/assets/4012553/7308a423-2ee5-4847-be1b-a53538bc98dc)